Durant, Oklahoma: Elementary and secondary

-The Durant Independent School District is the largest school district in southeastern Oklahoma and serves approximately 3,100 students.
-The district includes six schools and includes preschool, primary and secondary education.
+The Durant Independent School District is the largest school district in southeastern Oklahoma and served roughly 3,100 students in 2010.
+The district includes six schools for preschool, primary, and secondary education.

-The region is also home to the Silo School District, which includes three schools and serves approximately 680 students, and to one of two schools in the Rock Creek School District.
+The region is also home to the Silo School District, which includes three schools and served around 680 students in 2010, and to one of two schools in the Rock Creek School District.

 The city has a private K-12 school, Victory Life Academy, which has an enrollment of about 250 students.

 Media

-Durant is served by a newspaper, The Durant Democrat, formerly The Durant Daily Democrat, which publishes three days each week, Tuesday, Thursday and Saturday.
-The Democrat was purchased by Graystone Media Group LLC, a group of local businessmen, in 2018.
-Graystone Media has also started monthly publications in Kingston, OK and Calera, OK.
-There are no television studios are located in the city, but it receives over the air reception from the Sherman-Ada DMA, which happens to have studios in Sherman and Denison, Texas, with branch studios in Ardmore, Oklahoma.
+Durant is served by a newspaper, the Durant Democrat, formerly the Durant Daily Democrat, which publishes on Tuesday, Thursday, and Saturday.
+The Democrat was purchased by Graystone Media Group LLC of local businessmen in 2018.
+Graystone Media has also started monthly publications in Kingston and Calera, Oklahoma.
+No television studios are located in the city, but it receives over the air reception from the Sherman-Ada DMA, which has studios in Sherman and Denison, Texas, with branch studios in Ardmore, Oklahoma.
 The city has an independent cable television and Internet provider called Vyve.
-On August 26, 2016, Ryan Nazari, an Oklahoma City Thunder fan, created a petition to change the city's name to "Westbrook" because Kevin Durant left the team for the Golden State Warriors that received 1,999 supporters.
+On August 26, 2016, Ryan Nazari, an Oklahoma City Thunder fan, created a petition to change the city's name to "Westbrook" because Kevin Durant left the team for the Golden State Warriors; the petition received 1,999 supporters.